Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Throughput and Delay

 Assume $a(n) \geq 2 \log n/n$ and $r(n) = \sqrt{8 a(n)} \geq 4\sqrt{ \log n/n}$.
 Consider a fixed node $i$ requesting content object $m$.
 Let $L_{H,R}(i,m)$ be the straight line connecting $i$ to the closest holder of content $m$.
 From Lemma \ref{lemma2},

 where $|L|$ denotes the Euclidean length of line $L$.
-Let $H_{i,m}$ be the number of hops along a path (sequence of nodes) which belongs to the set of cells intersecting the $L_{H,R}(i,m)$ line between requester $i$ and the closest holder of content $m$, where there is {\em exactly one node per cell} along the path.
-The following lemma characterizes $E[H_{i,m}]$ as $n$ becomes large. \begin{lemma} For $a(n)\geq 2\log n/n$, and each $m = 1, \ldots, M$,
+Let $H_{i,m}$ be the number of hops along a path (sequence of nodes) which originates at requester $i$ and ends at the closest holder of content $m$, and lies within the set of cells intersecting the $L_{H,R}(i,m)$ line, where there is {\em exactly one node per cell} along the path.

-\end{lemma} \begin{proof} To compute $E[H_{i,m}]$, we consider the case where the holder is within one hop of the requester, and the case where the holder is farther than one hop away.
-We have